-While riding a moped or motorbike, you must always do all the following.
+While riding a moped or motorbike, you must always do all the following:

-- · Wear a helmet, even if the local laws do not require you to do so - Stay within the law including following all driving laws, such as speed limits and blood alcohol limits - Make sure the driver has the right driver's licence for the class of moped or motorbike you're riding, as required by their country of permanent residence
+- wear a helmet, even if the local laws do not require you to do so; - stay within the law including following all driving laws, such as speed limits and blood alcohol limits; and - if you're driving, make sure you have the right driver's licence for the class of moped or motorbike, as required by the country you're in.

-We won't cover any claims, costs or losses or liabilities directly or indirectly arising from, related to or associated with the following.
+We won't cover any claims, costs or losses or liabilities directly or indirectly arising from, related to or associated with the following:

-- · You're riding a moped or motorbike - with an engine over 200cc (or 15kw output for electric models) - in a professional capacity, for example as a guide or instructor - in a race of any kind - in any competition - Your liability for any damages, compensation, and legal expenses resulting from you riding a moped or motorbike this means we won't cover you under D.7 Personal liability (page 74) - · Anything excluded under 'What we won't cover' in the benefit you're claiming - Anything excluded under E. General exclusions things we never cover (page 85)
+- · you're riding a moped or motorbike; - with an engine over 200cc (or 15kw output for electric models); - in a professional capacity, for example as a guide or instructor; - in a race of any kind; or - in any competition. - your liability for any damages, compensation, and legal expenses resulting from you riding a moped or motorbike this means we won't cover you under 'D.6 Personal liabilit' (page 74); - · anything excluded under 'What we won't cover' in the benefit you're claiming; or - anything excluded under 'E. General exclusions things we never cover '(page 84).

-D.12 Optional: Skiing and snowboarding cover
+D.9 Optional: Skiing and snowboarding cover

 You can add optional cover to some of the benefits in this policy for unexpected events that happen when you're skiing or snowboarding on your journey.
+By adding this cover, the benefits and sub-limits of the policy are extended to cover you while skiing or snowboarding.